PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Trigger can be deleted anytime
 - When trigger is deleted,the system deletes trigger and all of its upcoming task.
 Already Open instances of that trigger won't be deleted.
 - When any families is marked as Archived, its recurring task trigger will be deleted.
+- Deleted trigger is removed completely from database.
+Its not like tasks because deleted tasks are not removed from database completely. they are available in Deleted tab to browse

 ### UX Rule
 -  Show delete confirmation dialog with proper message about only upcoming instances will be deleted.